-- The need for personnel resources is anticipated in case of major project or important evolutions. - A training plan is available and regularly managed.
+- The need for qualified staff is anticipated in the event of a major project or significant change.
+A multi-skilling grid is used to meet the staffing needs including support services. (fluctuations in customer orders, staff absences). - If necessary, a training plan is available and regularly managed.
 It covers personnel training at all steps of development and project management, manufacturing and associated departments.
 Each work post has its own description of training sessions.
-A defined process ensures the re-training of staff at regular intervals, when necessary, or after a defined period of absence from the position.
-Training records are maintained.

-- The completion of Legal and/or mandatory trainings is tracked (e.g., fork lift drivers, welding certificates, ...).
+A defined process ensures the re-training of staff, when necessary, at regular intervals or after a defined period of absence from the position.
+Training records are maintained. - The completion of Legal and/or mandatory trainings is tracked (e.g., fork lift drivers, welding certificates, medical...).
 Training is provided to employees dealing with products or materials requiring special precautions.
-Records are maintained. - Production errors which can potentially occur are part of the training.
+Records are maintained. - Production errors are included in the training.
 Use of measurement devices is included in work post training. - Responsibilities, tasks and authorities of operators are described.
 Requirements for qualification of personnel are defined and applied.
-Records exist. - Training of temporary staff is managed in the same way as permanent employees. - Examples of customer complaints as well as consequences of unsuitable work are part of training on the work posts concerned. - A process exists for evaluating employee awareness of the relevance and importance of their activities and how they contribute to the quality objectives.
+Records exist. - Training and job expectations for temporary employees are managed in the same way as permanent employees. - Examples of customer complaints as well as consequences of unsuitable work are part of training for concerned work posts. - A process exists for evaluating employee awareness of the relevance and importance of their activities and how they contribute to the quality objectives.